SajanGhuman/SajanGhuman/README.md

   <a href="https://www.linkedin.com/posts/sajanghuman_you-wont-get-a-job-just-because-you-can-activity-7406000019620700160-BZDA">
     <b>Why You’re Not Getting a Job</b>
   </a><br/>
-  <i>You won’t get a job just because you can code—just like you won’t learn to swim by reading about water.</i>
+  <i>You won’t get a job just because you can code, just like you won’t learn to swim by reading about water.</i>
 </li>

 <li>